 - Although I can now source package-free sprinkles in my zero waste store, homemade coloured sugar is an inexpensive decorating alternative to sprinkles.
 Just mix sugar with food dye!

 - I now only use un-coated commercial grade aluminium baking sheets.
 We’ve removed all non-stick bakeware out of our lives for health reasons but only as the item wears out.
 I would have preferred stainless steel versions of baking sheets but couldn’t find them in Ireland.
 I got my baking sheets in Sweeney O’Rourke on Pearse St, D2.

 Hope you enjoyed some of those tips.
 Happy Baking!

 You can find some more of my staple food recipes here

-2 thoughts on “How to make Baking more Sustainable & my Favourite Cookies Recipes”
+2 thoughts on “Make your Baking more Sustainable & my Favourite Cookies Recipes”

 I want to see what you made!
 Real life is much better I bet they looked fab.
 Thise teddy bears are adorable .Check out the #nowastewithin you will great for it x